 Alternative to Out-of-School Suspension (AOS): An alternative to out-of-school suspension (AOS), is served at an assigned school building within District 215 (TFN, TFS, TFC), in a designated room, supervised by a staff member for a specified time period.
 Students will have the opportunity to make up work for equivalent academic credit.
-During an AOS, the student will remain away from their home campus for the duration assigned.
+During an AOS, the student will remain away from their home campus, beginning at the end of the school day the suspension was issued, until the beginning of the school day the student is expected to return.
 Failure to do so will be treated as criminal trespass to state-supported property (Credit Recovery attendance is an exception).
-Students who have been assigned to AOS are not allowed to attend or participate in any extra-curricular activities, including athletics and athletic events.
-When a student is assigned to AOS, his/her parents/guardians will be notified as quickly as possible.
-A mandatory parent/guardian conference is required at the discretion of the Administrator.
+Students who have been assigned to AOS are not allowed to attend or participate in any extracurricular activities, including athletics and athletic events.
+When a student is assigned to AOS, his/her parents will be notified as quickly as possible.
+A mandatory parent conference is required at the discretion of the Administrator.
 Depending on the severity of the infraction, the police may be notified.